weecology/EvergladesTools/Airplane/README.md

 ```

 This will run the pipeline on the images in the specified directory, using the specified model checkpoint, and upload the images to the specified folder on the annotation platform.

+# To Do

+- [ ] Hipergator to Serenity Authentication is currently ssh with a password, this will not work non-iteractively.
+- [ ] Instructions to set up a cron-job
+- [ ] DeepForest pull request for kwargs to pass to trainer https://github.com/weecology/DeepForest/issues/546
+- [ ] How to assess if annotations are complete
+- [ ] Formatting label-studio
+- [ ] Active learning strategy
+- [ ] Unit tests